I’m today – 05 January – publishing the latest City Centre Management survey of vacant City Centre retail units (survey completed on 04 January).

 [More]

-- Of the 16 City Centre areas for which vacancies are listed, 8 areas are showing the same vacancy rates as contained in the February vacancy survey and 2 areas are showing fewer vacancies than in the February survey.
+• Of the 16 City Centre areas for which vacancies are listed, 11 areas are showing the same vacancy rates as contained in the March vacancy survey, 2 areas are showing an increase (South Street and High Street) and 3 areas are showing fewer vacancies than in March 2012 (Guildhall, Princesshay and Sidwell Street).

 John Harvey